 Most of the modules in this release use stricter compiler flags when building with the GNU gcc, LLVM clang, Oracle Solaris Studio, or Intel compilers.
 These flags both enable more warnings, and promote some warnings to fatal errors in the build.
 If these flags cause your build to fail, you can disable the flags that turn these selected warnings into errors by adding --disable-selective-werror to the configure command for the affected module.
-If that is necessary for any X.Org modules, please report a bug in the project for that module on https://gitlab.freedesktop.org/xorg.
+If that is necessary for any X.Org modules, please report a bug in the xorg product on https://bugs.freedesktop.org/.